Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-actuarial-avocados/README.md

 * Tracking the amount of the up-front lump-sum payment cost recovered each reporting period.

 In the CCNSP’s initial phase, the above evaluation should be performed every 6 months for the first 2 years, then every year subsequently to ensure the program remains financially viable from a government perspective.
 This evaluation is separate from the semi-annual valuations, which is an overhaul of the program’s assumptions and key inputs.

+### Section 1.5: Ethical Considerations
+Our main ethical considerations when designing the CCNSP include ensuring the program is inclusive, accessible, transparent and sustainable, and citizens are informed decision-makers.

+The voluntary relocation benefits and emergency relocation covers apply to all Storslysia residents, regardless of their age, race, gender, religion, and other socioeconomic and individual characteristics.
+While demographic patterns were used to determine the likelihood of relocation and thus subsidy percentages, the payout of voluntary incentives is not based on individual characteristics.
+Rather, they are distributed equitably within regions.

+To ensure transparency of the claims process, the claim requirements, coverage, and benefits will be clearly documented on the CCNSP webpage where residents make claims.
+To ensure the sustainability of CCNSP, we considered the long-term financial and social impact.
+Recognising voluntary relocation induces the risk of psycho-socio-cultural impoverishment (UNHCR, 2014), the CCNSP will monitor voluntarily relocated citizens to ensure they are not worse off (see Section 1.4).
+Financial sustainability is considered in Sections 2 and 4.

+While the CCNSP encourages voluntary relocation, under the ethical framework of libertarianism, social insurance programs should not infringe on individuals’ and families’ freedom to make their own choices.
+As such, Storslysia’s Government will respect the decisions of individuals to stay.
+To create awareness amongst residents about the risks and benefits of staying vs. relocating, we propose implementing an education program.
+This program would detail key information including climate-related risks, disaster proofing homes, essential considerations before moving and where to find support after moving.
+Hence, the program would abide by the ethical principle of autonomy and enable residents to make informed decisions.

 ## Pricing and Costs